Trainees for Child Injury Prevention

 - There are monthly calls/video meetings and regular emails between calls as needed.
 We request attendance at 8 of the 10 monthly meetings.
 We understand this can be challenging and we provide slides and recordings after the fact; however, the small group work is not shared in this manner.
 Small groups will work together outside of the monthly meetings over email and/or Zoom.

-- The first Day of Action was on May 25, 2022 and focused on bicycle helmet use and bicycle safety.
+- The first Day of Action will be on May 15, 2023 and focused on drowning prevention.

-- The second Day of Action will be October 26, 2022.
-The topic, as determined by T4CIP participants, is safe sleep.
+- The second Day of Action will be October 25, 2023.
+The topic will be determined by T4CIP participants.

 - Virtual meetings will take place on the fourth Wednesday of the month from 8:00-9:30 p.m.
 ET on Zoom.
 All calls will be recorded and archived.